 We study metabolism, cell biology and biodiversity of methylotrophic yeasts.
 Yeasts of the Komagataella genus (formerly known as Pichia pastoris) entered the stage as bioproduction hosts, however they also make excellent models to study non canonical metabolic pathways, evolution of metabolism and species formation.
 We engineer their metabolism to enable the utilization of alternative substrates (even carbon dioxide) or the production of new compounds like organic acids and heterologous proteins and we develop tailored production processes.
 In addition we study the genetic diversity of the Komagataella genus, and investigate the regulation of carbon metabolism.

-Cell and Process Engineering
+Cell & Process Engineering

 Pichia Genome Database